itp-dwd/2020-spring/weeks/01_foundations.md

 ## Pacing / Duration
 <!-- Number of total hours the class session will take.
 Please try to take into account transition time between instruction and hands on exercises if any prep is necessary. -->
+- :15 Introductions
+- :15 Expectations, Logistics, Syllabus
+- :15 Introduction to the Internet and Modern Web Development
+- :45 Development Tools and Installation
+- :45 Your first Node/Express application, pushing to GitHub
+- :15 Deployment and documentation expectations (README, GitHub, Glitch)

 - Break down of the class schedule example:
   - :15 Overview, context, examples and vocabulary